jsbisht/aws-developer-associate/scaling.md

      - Memory
    - Stepped Scaling can be used to add or remove incrementally
    - Target Tracking can be used to scale using aggregate CPU, network, `request count per target`, etc
-4. Cooldown Periods is used to wait between scaling actions (Since there is minimum billing period after an instance is provisioned)
+4. Cooldown Periods is used to wait between scaling actions (Since there is minimum billing period after an instance is provisioned, regardless how long it was used)

+---

 ## Health Checks

+By default, ASG also checks the health of instances that they provision.
+This is done by using the `EC2 status checks`.

+If an instance fails, EC2 will let ASG know about this failure.
+AGS will then terminate the current instance and provision a new EC2 instance in its place.
+This is called `self healing`.

+### Self Healing using LC or LT

+[When is the following required?]

+If you have a LT or LC which can provision an EC2 instance

+- Use it to provision an ASG
+- Set the ASG to use multiple subnets in multiple AZs
+- Set the ASG to use minimum, desired and maximum as 1 instance.

+You get a simple instance recovery.

+> Since ASG work across AZs, on failure of EC2, another one can be provisioned in another AZ

+---